Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 Technique no. 1:

-• start with theoretical stuff, eg, an area of literature, a debate, a theory, a framework, a concept,
+Start with theoretical materials, such as an area of literature, a debate, a theory, a framework, or a concept.

-• then select a topic in which to apply or explore that theoretical stuff; choose one that is a good place in which to explore this framework.
+Then, select a topic in which to apply or explore that theoretical stuff; choose one that is a good place in which to explore this material.

-Example: One of the debates in my field of study is the existence of regulatory competition in law (theoretical stuff).
-Specifically, whether it exists in dispute resolution and drives the states to build institutions called 'international commercial courts' (empirical stuff).
+Example: One debate in my field of study is the existence of regulatory competition in law (theoretical material) - specifically, whether it exists in dispute resolution and drives states to build institutions called 'international commercial courts' (empirical material).
 I could therefore write an essay discussing the applicability of this theory to a particular case, eg, the Netherlands Commercial Court.

 Technique no. 2:

 Example: The same as above, only in reverse.
-When choosing a topic for my EUI thesis, I decided to study a comparatively recent phenomenon in cross-border commercial dispute resolution – international commercial courts.
-I chose 4 case studies, ie, 4 countries that created such courts.
-Thus, I first chose empirical parameters.
-After that, I added a theoretical lens: the driving forces behind them and the lessons that lawmakers could use for future building of courts.
-There are a few hypotheses suggested in the literature to explain them.
-If I were writing an essay, I could have chosen one of them, including the above mentioned literature on regulatory competition as the driver behind such courts.
+When choosing a topic for my EUI thesis, I decided to study a comparatively recent phenomenon in cross-border commercial dispute resolution: international commercial courts.
+I chose four case studies, i.e., four countries that created such courts, thus choosing empirical parameters first.
+After that, I added a theoretical lens - examining the driving forces behind these courts and the lessons lawmakers could use for future court development.
+A part of my project was to examine the hypotheses suggested in the literature to explain them.
+If I were writing an essay, I could select one, such as the above mentioned literature on regulatory competition as the driver behind such courts, and write my essay about it.

 Technique no. 3:

-Example: For the dissertation I defended at the Lomonosov Moscow State University, I decided to study the place of performance of contractual obligation (a well-known concept in private international law) and its application the EU and Russian international civil procedure (context).
+Example: For my doctoral dissertation at Lomonosov Moscow State University, I decided to study 'the place of performance of contractual obligations' (a well-known concept in private international law) and its application within EU and Russian international civil procedure (context).

 Technique no. 4:

-• identify a puzzle or a problem and add practical/ empirical limits to it.
+Identify a puzzle or a problem and add practical or empirical limits to it.

-The problem or the puzzle can be theoretical, i.e., not necessarily attached to a specific, real-life situation, but arising from a theory or academic literature.
-In this case, you’ll need to add empirical limits to it.
-For instance, you can find a recurring trend in the literature that doesn’t quite make sense and doesn’t have a clear explanation yet, and is not limited to a particular time or place.
-If you choose it, you’ll need to establish empirical limits for.
+The problem or the puzzle can be theoretical, i.e., not necessarily attached to a specific real-life situation but arising from theory or academic literature.
+In this case, you’ll need to add empirical limits.
+For instance, you could identify a recurring trend in the literature that doesn’t quite make sense, lacks a clear explanation, and isn't limited to a particular time or place.
+If you choose this, you’ll need to set empirical boundaries for it.

-Alternatively, the problem or the puzzle can be empirical, i.e., a puzzle arising from a real-life situation.
-It can be something concrete that you want to explain, such as a statistical outlier, a historical episode, a unique case/person/organization, a notorious disaster.
-In this case, you need to add theoretical stuff to it.
+Alternatively, the problem or the puzzle can be empirical - arising from a real-life situation.
+It can be something concrete that you want to explain, such as a statistical outlier, historical episode, unique case/ person/ organization, or notorious disaster.
+In this case, you need to add theoretical material.

-Example: A friend of mine from the EUI started her research by following a puzzle which was how the Soviet Union was able to industrialize in the absence of intellectual property rights, while Russia fails to re-industrialize despite adopting strong intellectual property rights that presumably better promote innovation.
+Example: A friend of mine from the EUI started her research by investigating how the Soviet Union was able to industrialize in the absence of intellectual property rights, while Russia struggles to re-industrialize despite adopting strong intellectual property rights, which presumably better promote innovation.

 How I chose my topic for the Oxford and Harvard applications

-I applied both for Oxford (2015) and Harvard (2016) and used the same writing sample for both applications, only improved and scaled it down for HLS.
-It wa about the optimal design of a tribunal for adjudication of international crimes.
+I applied to both Oxford (2015) and Harvard (2016) using the same writing sample for both applications, only improved and scaled down for Harvard.
+It was about the optimal design of a tribunal for adjudicating international crimes.

 I don’t remember exactly how I got interested in it.
-I think there were several contributing factors.
-First, I had a general interest in public international law (I did the Jessup moot court as a student and later coached a team for Concours Charles-Rousseau) and I understood the field.
-Second, I like researching the questions of institutional design and investigating the interplay of substance of procedure in law.
+I think several factors contributed.
+First, I had a general interest in public international law (I participated in the Jessup moot court as a student and later coached a team for Concours Charles-Rousseau), and I understood the field.
+Second, I like researching questions of institutional design and investigating the interplay between substance and procedure in law.

-Further, one of the current topics at the time was the downing of Malaysia Airlines Flight 17.
-I also had the background knowledge of the countries involved, which is was helpful and also made the choice of topic more credible.
-This geopolitical environment set empirical limits for the essay.
+One of the prominent issue at the time was the downing of Malaysia Airlines Flight 17, and I had background knowledge about the countries involved, which is was helpful and made my topic choice more credible.
+This geopolitical environment set the empirical limits for the essay.

-From the theoretical perspective, there was an ongoing discussion about the possibility of establishing a tribunal to investigate it.
-For me, it was interesting as a part of a bigger problem in international law, which is the absence of a comprehensive mechanism for accountability of states and state-affiliated groups for their crimes.
-Most international crimes are investigated by ad hoc tribunals.
-There is an additional hurdle for creating tribunals through the UN mechanism: a proposition for a new tribunal has to pass through the UN Security Council (UNSC).
-Often, it gets vetoed by the US, China, or Russia.
-This means that most crimes ultimately remain unaccountable.
-That drove my interest in the theoretical part of the question and also provided the scoping: propose a solution that bypasses the UNSC and ensures that there is no selectiveness in what gets investigated and what doesn't.
+From a theoretical perspective, there was ongoing discussion about the possibility of establishing a tribunal to investigate the incident.
+I was interested in this as part of a larger problem in international law: the absence of a comprehensive mechanism for holding states and state-affiliated groups accountable for their crimes.
+Most international crimes are investigated by ad hoc tribunals, and establishing new tribunals through the UN mechanism requires a proposal to pass through the UN Security Council (UNSC), where it can be vetoed by the U.S., China, or Russia.
+This means that many crimes ultimately remain unaccountable.
+My interest in the theoretical part of this issue led me to propose a solution that bypasses the UNSC, ensuring that there is no selectiveness in what gets investigated and what doesn't.

-I worried that my essay will not be coherent with the rest of my profile, which is largely private international law oriented.
-But in the end, it worked out fine, and I am happy about having chosen something that was compelling for me personally.
+I was initially concerned that my essay wouldn't align with the rest of my profile, which is largely oriented toward private and private international law.
+But in the end, it worked out fine, and I'm glad I chose something personally compelling.

-I'll talk about further steps of writing a legal essay in Part 2 (to follow).
+Further steps for writing a legal essay are covered in Part 2.